 Hellenism and Wicca: A Perfect Fit

 The Greek Gods and their stories have always been embedded in the heart of Western civilization.
-There’s arguably no Pagan religion that’s been as influential on language, politics, philosophy, art and literature.
+There’s arguably no Pagan religion that’s been as influential on language, politics, philosophy, art, and literature.
 Because of this, it seems to me that it doesn’t matter whether you have specifically Greek lineage or not—if you grew up in the Western world, Greek Paganism has been a quiet yet sturdy fixture in your culture and part of your heritage.

 The Greek myths can fit into the Wheel of the Year liturgy and symbolism quite nicely.
 The cycles of the seasons are mirrored in the story of Demeter and Persephone and the rise and fall of Dionysus; we can hear the whispers of Hades and Hecate in the Harvest season, and the Pan pipes on the wind in the budding spring.
 If you live in a warmer climate as I do, it’s particularly beneficial to adapt your Wheel of the Year to the Greek festivals, because our agricultural cycle is different than those of Northern Europeans.

-Remember: Hellenism isn't Wicca
+Remember: Hellenism Isn't Wicca

 While many elements of Hellenism can fit neatly within Wicca, Wiccans need to realize that Wicca is not, in fact, Hellenism.
 Hellenic Reconstructionist religions are simply different.
 While Wiccans may be interested in bringing Hellenism into Wicca, Hellenic Reconstructionists are not interested in bringing Wicca into Hellenism.

-This is why I use the term “Hellenistic Wicca” rather than “Hellenic Wicca”.
-Wicca can be ‘Hellenic-flavored’, but cannot be interchangeable with actual Hellenism as Wicca has too many other influences to be pure Hellenism.
-Keep in mind that the Wiccan Rede, the Threefold law and Wiccan ritual tools and structure are not something you find widespread in all ‘Greek’ Paganism.
+This is why I use the term “Hellenistic Wicca” rather than “Hellenic Wicca.”
+Wicca can be ‘Hellenic-flavored,’ but cannot be interchangeable with actual Hellenism as Wicca has too many other influences to be pure Hellenism.
+Keep in mind that the Wiccan Rede, the Threefold law, and Wiccan ritual tools and structure are not something you find widespread in all ‘Greek’ Paganism.
 If you do find yourself befriending Hellenists or going to public gatherings, it’s important to keep that in mind.
 A lot of Wicca 101 books tend to paint all of Paganism as if it follows a Wiccan model, and it’s just not the case and should never be expected.

 Source to Raid

 There are some must-read sources for the Hellenistic Wiccan to check out.
 For one thing, read Greek mythology liberally.
-Edith Hamilton is one of the most well-known and celebrated writer retelling myths in English.
+Edith Hamilton is one of the most well-known and celebrated writers retelling myths in English.

 While you need not take any of these as scripture, they’re certainly good advice that even in these modern times would be counted as wise and valuable.

 If you’re looking for some great prayers and invocations, look no further than the Homeric Hymns and the Orphic Hymns.
-It's unknown when the Homeric Hymns are from, the Orphic Hymns date between 100 BCE and 150 CE.
+It's unknown when exactly the Homeric Hymns are from, the Orphic Hymns date between 100 BCE and 150 CE.
 Any of these are rich sources for drawing poetry and liturgy into your rituals.
 You may wish to draw from some of these sources for your own Book of Shadows.

-Some additional research you might want to do is to look into concepts important in Greek culture (and therefore important in relations to Greek Gods) like hubris, harmartia, sophrosyne, xenia, xenos, gnothi seauton, and meden agan.
-I will leave those interested to do their own research and consider for themselves how such concepts might be applied to Wicca, not just in relation with the Gods but in relation to one's life.
+Some additional research you might want to do is to look into concepts important in Greek culture (and therefore important in relation to Greek Gods) like hubris, harmartia, sophrosyne, xenia, xenos, gnothi seauton, and meden agan.
+I will leave those interested to do their own research and consider for themselves how such concepts might be applied to Wicca, not just in relation to the Gods but in relation to one's life.

-Wiccans who feel the call the Olympians and their kin should not hesitate to answer the call.
+Wiccans who feel the call of the Olympians and their kin should not hesitate to answer the call.
 You may find it a very enriching combination.

 © 2013 Mackenzie Sage Wright